stonepros/stone/doc/rbd/iscsi-target-cli.rst

         If previous versions of these packages exist, then they must be removed first before installing the newer versions.

-Do the following steps on the Ceph iSCSI gateway node before proceeding to the *Installing* section:
+Do the following steps on the Stone iSCSI gateway node before proceeding to the *Installing* section:

 #.
-If the Ceph iSCSI gateway is not colocated on an OSD node, then copy
+If the Stone iSCSI gateway is not colocated on an OSD node, then copy
-   the Ceph configuration files, located in ``/etc/ceph/``, from a running Ceph node in the storage cluster to the iSCSI Gateway node.
+   the Stone configuration files, located in ``/etc/ceph/``, from a running Stone node in the storage cluster to the iSCSI Gateway node.
-   The Ceph configuration files must exist on the iSCSI gateway node under ``/etc/ceph/``.
+   The Stone configuration files must exist on the iSCSI gateway node under ``/etc/ceph/``.

 #.
-Install and configure the `Ceph Command-line Interface`_
+Install and configure the `Stone Command-line Interface`_

 #.
 If needed, open TCP ports 3260 and 5000 on the firewall.